 Stay in your lane as you enter the roundabout, and only move left once you have indicated that you’re taking the next exit.
 Watch out for others when changing lane, yielding to any traffic already in the lane, and be especially mindful of cyclists who may stay to the left of a roundabout.

-What about roundabouts with three or four lanes?
+What about roundabouts in Ireland with three or four lanes?

 Many roundabouts with multiple lanes will have signage decreeing which lane you should use, so always follow those rules, and remember you still need to indicate.
 Some don’t, however: Walkinstown Roundabout, we’re looking at you.